p2pcommons/specs/module.md

 `p2pcommons.parents` (specific to `p2pcommons.type: content`) MUST be an array of strings containing unique versioned Hyperdrive keys.
-These versioned Hyperdrive keys SHOULD each refer to a valid module of `p2pcommons.type: content`.
+These versioned Hyperdrive keys SHOULD each refer to a valid module of `p2pcommons.type: content` and MUST be registered by at least one of its self-designated authors.
 If it contains this module's own Hyperdrive key, it MUST refer to a preceding version.
 <!-- it is RECOMMENDED to only allow verified parents? -->